gsxryan/Powershell-Scripts/README.md

 Copies Nodecore wallet, PoP files, blockchain to latest version Instead of migrating-we copy- rather than delete older sensitive data

+- **MiningAndGaming.ps1**
+For those gamers utilzing their graphics power for Nicehash mining, this automation ensures that mining stops when gaming starts.
+And mining resumes when gaming stops.

 - **Install-NodeCore.ps1**
 Install NodeCore in the most automated fashion.  (windows) Checks to see if the prerequisites are met (Java), downloads, installs, and launches nodecore.